 Future build-out data will be used to assess the natural resource sites ability to maintain long-term success if restored.
-We did not evaluate the sites under future land-use at this time because Thurston County is currently updating their zoning.

 1. Compile comprehensive plans from local jurisdictions in the study area.
 Use plans developed under the Growth Management Act to determine future land-use.
+Thurston County is developing a method to calculate future build-out using alternative methods to GMA future zoning.
+Much of Thurston County was short platted in the late 1800s and early 1900s, especially around the shorelines.
+This includes the marine, river, and lake shoreline areas.